jordanconway/puppet-rdiff_backup/README.md

 ####`package`
 Module is currently CentOS/RHEL specific right now, if you use a custom package for rdiff-backup, specify it here.
 Type String, Default value: $rdiff_backup::params::package

-####`backup_script`
-The script on the clients that runs the rdiff-backup commands.
-Type String, Default value: $rdiff_backup::params::backup_script

 ####Define: `rdiff_backup::rdiff_export`
 The default params that come from $::rdiff_backup::client should not be changed unless you are certain what you are doing and make sure they match existing client/server values.
 Unless Specified these parameters are optional.

 #####`ensure`
-This will ensure wether or not the cron definition that runs the backup script exists on the client machine.
+This will ensure wether or not the cron definition that runs the backup script and the backup script exists on the client machine.
 Type: String, Valid Options: 'present' and 'absent' Default value: 'present'

 #####`path`
 REQUIRED.
 The path of the directory or files that you are backing up with this define.
 Type: String(absolute_path), Default value: undef